justin-hackin/svg-widgets-monorepo/README.md

 # Polyhedz Studio

-A desktop application for the fabrication of interlocking pyramid nets which form stellations and other geometric polyhedra.
+A web application for the fabrication of interlocking pyramid nets which form stellations and other geometric polyhedra.
 Flat panels become pyramids and pyramid collections are connected to become spherical star-like shapes.
 These shapes have been produced under the banner of [Playful Geometer](https://www.facebook.com/playful.geometer).
 The creation of Polyhedz Studio represents the (potential) fulfillment of a wish to share this art/craft with other makers.
 In the past, the dielines (cut/score vector paths) for these shapes were manually created with Inkscape.
 Modifying the tab system  was a tedious task that made design iteration difficult.
 With Polyhedz Studio, cutout paths are generated based on algorithms in which every parameter is tweakable.

-The [latest release](https://github.com/justin-hackin/polyhedz-studio/releases/latest) is available for Windows, OSX, or Linux.
+Previously this app was a [desktop application](https://github.com/justin-hackin/polyhedz-studio/releases/latest) but it has since been ported to a [web application](https://polyhedz-studio.vercel.app).
+Note the default branch is `web` whereas the legacy Electron app exists on `master`.
+The code that is not specific to the particular designs (widgets) will serve as the foundation for a more general-purpose framework that will enable inventors/designers/makers to code their own design objects.
+This framework will be extracted from this repo which will serve as the repository for the widgets only.

 | ![polyhedral lantern sculpture with print face decoration](/packages/renderer/static/images/widgets/polyhedral-net.png) | ![polyhedral lantern sculpture with cut holes face decoration](/docs/images/polyhedral-net-vector.png) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |